Solar in Boston, MA: 2026 Cost, Savings & Payback

 How much do solar panels cost in Boston, MA?

-The average cost of a 6kW solar panel system in Boston is approximately $18,780 before incentives ($3.13/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $13,146.
-Massachusetts SMART program; SRECs at $200-$350/MWh; sales tax exemption.
+The average cost of a 6kW solar panel system in Boston is approximately $18,780 before local or state incentives ($3.13/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Massachusetts SMART program; SRECs at $200-$350/MWh; sales tax exemption

 How many peak sun hours does Boston get?